Alieze-Ali/web-module-project-redux/README.md

 * [a] In index.js, make use of the createStore method and Provider component to link your App to redux. -ok

 #### Task 3: Connecting the Movie reducer
 > *Within the reducers folder is the movieReducers file.
 We have the state already setup it up here with some initial data.
 Let's connect that state to our component.*

-* [a] **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function!
+* [a] **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function! -ok

-* [b] **The MovieList component prints all of our movies to the screen.** Use the connect method here to map the movies state value into props.
-Replace our static movie variable with that prop.
+* [b] **The MovieList component prints all of our movies to the screen.** 1.Use the connect method here to map the movies state value into props.
+2.Replace our static movie variable with that prop. -ok

-* [c] **The Movie component needs to access our list of movies to function.** Map movies to props here as well.
+* [c] **The Movie component needs to access our list of movies to function.** Map movies to props here as well. -ok

-* [d] **Finally, MovieHeader uses appTitle to display the title text.** Connect this component to appTitle and test appTitle is correctly displayed in your app.
+* [d] **Finally, MovieHeader uses appTitle to display the title text.** Connect this component to appTitle and test appTitle is correctly displayed in your app. - ok I think.

 #### Task 4: Connecting the Delete and Add Movie actions